 Before entering into more details on how a compliance risk map can be defined and its importance, we must define what Compliance risk is.
 In 2005, Basel Committee on Banking Supervision defined Compliance risk as “the risk of legal or regulatory sanctions, financial loss, or loss to reputation a organization may suffer as a result of its failure to comply with laws, regulations, rules, related self-regulatory organisation standards, and codes of conduct applicable to its activities.”

-Once we understand what compliance riskis, we develop the stages to manage risk:
+Once we understand what compliance riskis, we develop the phases to manage the risk: